COVID-19: Staff placed on leave of absence, 4 wards locked down as Tan Tock Seng Hospital moves to contain cluster

 He added that preliminary investigations have been done and will continue to be carried out.

-“So far, there are no issues with the quality of the vaccine that they've received, nor any concerns about the cold chain supply of vaccines to the vaccination centres where they had received the vaccination,” he said.
+“So far, there are no issues with the quality of the vaccine that they have received, nor any concerns about the cold chain supply of vaccines to the vaccination centres where they had received the vaccination,” he said.

 “It is certainly a possibility that these reflect vaccination breakthrough cases, but require further study before we can properly characterise them, and this is ongoing.”